 Now, there is also Pancit Palabok and Pancit Malabon.
 These versions of this popular noodle dish often include pork rind, shrimp paste sauce, and smoked fish.

-If you're new to the world of Pancit, this Pancit Bihon recipe is a great place to start.
-It's easy to make, easy to customize to your personal taste buds, and fairly forgiving Plus, you can serve it as a side or as a complete meal.
+If you're new to the world of Pancit, this Pancit recipe is a great place to start.
+It's an easy recipe to make, easy to customize to your personal taste buds, and fairly forgiving Plus, you can serve it as a side or as a complete meal.

 So let's get cooking!